stefcenti2022/PyBer_Analysis/README.md

 ## Overview of Analysis
 The CEO of PyBer, V. Isuualize, requested an analysis of the company's ride-share data starting in January through early May of the year 2019.
 This data will be used to help improve access to ride-sharing services and determine affordability for underserved neighborhoods.

-To help with the visualizations, this project used Matplotlib and Jupyter Notebook to the charts that are used in this analysis.
+To help with the visualizations, this project used Matplotlib and Jupyter Notebook to create the charts that are used in this analysis.
 The charts presented show the various relationships between city types and other data such as the number of riders, drivers, and fares.

 The results of the analysis will be covered first followed by a summary of recommendations based on the results of this analysis.

 ## Results

 There are 3 distinct city types included in PyBer's data: Urban, Suburban, and Rural.
 The datasets from these different types of cities vary greatly when comparing one against the other.
-This section contains several tables showing these relationships.
+This section contains several tables and charts showing these relationships.

 The results are divided into the following sections to show the differences between the 3 different city types for these Ride-sharing metrics:
 - Total Rides